Antisemitism in Pakistan: Pakistan-based militant groups

 Lashkar-e-Taiba, a Pakistan-based Islamic terrorist group, has also expressed antisemitic views.
 The organization declares the Jewish people to be "Enemies of Islam" and designates Israel as an "Enemy of Pakistan".

 The Hasidic Jewish religious movement Chabad Lubavich had a religious centre in Mumbai that was hit by Pakistani Lashkar-e-Taiba militants during the 2008 Mumbai attacks in India.
 The sole surviving perpetrator of the attack, Ajmal Kasab, was eventually captured by Indian security forces.
 Antisemitic views were evident from the testimonies of Kasab following his arrest and trial.

 Anti-Jewish conspiracies

-A substantial number of people in Pakistan believe that the September 11 attacks on the World Trade Center in New York were a secret Jewish conspiracy organized by Israel's Mossad intelligence agency.
-The same beliefs are prevalent in regard to the 7 July 2005 London bombings, which are alleged to have been perpetrated by Jews in order to discredit Muslims worldwide and promote Islamophobia.
-A prominent Pakistani political commentator and journalist, Zaid Hamid, claimed that Indian Jews were responsible for the 2008 Mumbai attacks; such allegations are widespread and echo traditional antisemitic theories circulated in the Muslim world.
+A far-right Pakistani conspiracy theorist and commentator, Zaid Hamid, claimed that Indian Jews were responsible for the 2008 Mumbai attacks; such allegations are widespread and echo traditional antisemitic theories circulated in the Muslim world.